Dulles International Airport Main Terminal: Awards and architectural influence

 The Greater Washington Board of Trade gave the terminal building an award for its design in 1964, and Saarinen's firm received an honor award from the American Institute of Architects (AIA) in 1966 for the terminal's design.
 A 1976 poll of American architects ranked it the country's third-best design, tied with Fallingwater, and one of the most impactful buildings constructed in the U.S. since the American Revolution.
 The Dulles Main Terminal won the AIA's Twenty-five Year Award in 1988.
 The United States Postal Service issued a stamp depicting the terminal in 1982 to honor Saarinen's designs, and the terminal was also included in the 2013 PBS documentary and companion book 10 Buildings that Changed America.

 When the terminal was first expanded in the 1970s, there were calls for the Dulles Main Terminal to be added to the National Register of Historic Places (NRHP).
 This would have made it one of the youngest-ever NRHP listings, as most NRHP sites cannot be listed until they are at least fifty years old.
-The FAA opposed the NRHP designation, as it would have subjected any potential renovations to a lengthy approval process.
-The terminal was deemed eligible for NRHP listing in 1978, on the merits of its design.
-Ultimately, it was never added to the NRHP because of the FAA's concerns that such a designation would disrupt airport operations.
+The FAA initially opposed the NRHP designation, as it would have subjected any potential renovations to a lengthy approval process, but by late 1977 an official declared that "our past intransigence is mellowing."
+By February 1978, the United States Department of Transportation had requested that the Department of the Interior formally declare the terminal eligible; it was deemed eligible for NRHP listing that month, on the merits of its design.
+However, the Virginia Historic Landmarks Commission did not submit the nomination.
+A 2010 Washington Post article stated that the terminal had not been added to the NRHP because of the FAA's concerns that such a designation would disrupt airport operations.
 (Note: Some sources describe the terminal as having been designated as a landmark.)

 When the midfield terminals at Dulles Airport were developed, they were built of glass and metal to avoid drawing attention away from the Main Terminal's concrete structure.
 The original terminal at Taiwan Taoyuan International Airport in Taoyuan, Taiwan, was modeled after Dulles Airport's Main Terminal; the buildings were so visually similar that the Taiwanese government once erroneously printed passports depicting the Dulles Main Terminal.
-Other airport terminals drew comparison to the Dulles Main Terminal, including the former passenger terminal at Montréal–Mirabel International Airport, along with Terminal 2 at San Diego International Airport.
+Other airport terminals drew comparison to the Dulles Main Terminal, including the former passenger terminal at Montréal–Mirabel International Airport and Terminal 2 at San Diego International Airport.